A key concept in Composer is the ability to bind component properties to data stored in variables.

 Bindings are resolved automatically.
 For example, whenever I fetch new data from the backend and store it to my data variable using the Set data variable flow function, the component updates to show the new data.

-To bind a component property value directly to a variable, click the dropdown to the left of the value input field and choose the variable type you want to bind to.
+To bind a component property value directly to a variable, click the binding icon to the left of the value input field, this opens up the binding editor.

-To remove the binding, select one of the static value types from the value type dropdown.
+To remove the binding, use the binding editor to select one of the static value types (Text, Number).

 Component style properties can be bound directly only to theme variables.